rajrtd/cloud-web-server/README.md

 #### Fourth Iteration:

-The inbound ports that should be kept open are 443, 80, 3000 in SG 1

-I intended on using the internet gateway instead of the transit gateway.
+The inbound ports that should be kept open are 443, 80, 3000 in SG 1.
+These ports in theory should be all that is required to start the server.
+However to test if the application runs, I would place the EC2 instance in a public subnet in SG 1 and have found that even with those ports open for inbound and outbound traffic, the application is unable to run.
+However, it does work when all inbound and outbound ports run.
+The error I am given is:

+`Cannot initiate the connection to ap-southeast-2.ec2.archive.ubuntu.com:80`

+I assume that the error is due to an Ubuntu port being blocked, and my ephemeral ports need to be opened between ports 32768 and 61000.

 ### Subnetting